Yann-Ber Kalloc'h: Life

 According to Ian Higgins, "When the war came, Calloc'h, like so many others, saw it as a defense of civilization and Christianity, and immediately volunteered for the front.
 Only Ireland and Brittany, he writes in one poem, still help Christ carry the cross: in the fight to reinvigorate Christianity, the Celtic peoples are in the van.
-In addition, now readily fighting for France, he saw the war as the great chance to affirm the national identity of Brittany and resurrect it's language and culture."
+In addition, now readily fighting for France, he saw the war as the great chance to affirm the national identity of Brittany and resurrect its language and culture."

 On October 12, 1915, he wrote a letter to Achille Collin which became the basis for a 1919 petition in favor of Breton.
-In the same year, he mailed his war poetry to his friend Pierre Mocaer with instructions to publish the poems in the event that Kalloc'h was to be killed in the war.
+In the same year, he mailed his war poetry to his friend Pierre Mocaer with instructions to publish the poems in the event that Kallocʼh was to be killed in the war.
 Of the poems he sent, only the poem Le P'tit Poilu de 1915, was written in French.
 All others were in the Vannes dialect of Breton.
 They became the basis for his final poetry collection.

-Yann-Ber Kalloc'h was reportedly a terrible foe in trench warfare along the Western Front and wielded a sailor's axe formerly used in the French Navy for boarding enemy ships in hand to hand combat.
+While serving as a poilu, Yann-Ber Kallocʼh was reportedly a terrible foe to face in the trench warfare of the Western Front, as he wielded a sailor's axe formerly used in the French Navy for boarding enemy ships in hand-to-hand combat.
 His motto was "For God and Brittany".
 He was killed in action when a German shell landed near his dugout near Urvillers/Cerizy (Aisne) on April 10, 1917.
+His body was returned to his native Groix for burial.

 Legacy

-In Brittany, at least six streets bear his name.

 His name appears in the Panthéon with those of 546 other writers who were killed in the First World War.

-Also, the Breton Scouting organization Bleimor is named in his honor.
+The Breton Scouting organization Bleimor is named in his honor and, in Brittany, at least six streets bear his name.